 Religious Aspects Of Choosing to Raise a Big Family.

 In today’s America, the vast majority of couples who chose to raise a larger family do so because their religious beliefs and religious communities support the Biblical principle of “Be fruitful and multiply.”
 Catholic, Orthodox Jewish, and Mormon couples frequently raise family of 4 or more children; few secular families choose that option.

-Other aspects of religious affiliation may also foster the development of the secure childhood attachment patterns that provide a template for secure adult love relationships.
 Enjoyment of religious rituals in the home, beliefs in the importance of marriage and family, support from the religious group's community and the lower divorce rates of religious families all enhance children's feelings of being loved and being able to love others, feelings that can easily translate in adulthood into marriage-readiness and marital success.

 Over-population in the world is a very real problem.
 Concerns about this phenomenon gave rise in the late 1960's to the "stop at two" movement.
 The findings of the study described above offer an alternative perspective.
 A big family maybe does have advantages.

 While this study has produced thought-provoking findings with regard to numbers of siblings and likelihood of divorce in adulthood, explanations for the phenomenon are speculative.